 Between the ridiculously over-the-top special God Reel attacks, anime Shout Outs, campy sense of humor, and tightly-programmed fighting, you'll be coming back for more even as the game keeps kicking your ass.
 And the sheer difficulty only helps to make you feel like an even bigger Bad Ass once you master the God Hand and its attacks.
 There are very few games out there that make you feel as awesome as when you pull off that brace and prepare to unleash an epic can of whoopass on your enemies.
 No gimmicks, no tricks, just your own gaming skills and reflexes versus an endless barrage of pissed off demons.
 Who cares about taking games seriously as art?
 Who cares about the plot?
 Who cares about the graphics and environment?
 I'M THE MOTHERFUCKING FIST OF THE NORTH STAR!

-For This Troper, he can't help but gush about Star Gladiator.
-Notable for being Capcom's first 3D fighter, Star Gladiator is literally Capcom's variation take on Star Wars.
-A unique storyline, a strong diverse cast of characters, great music, and fluid fighting gameplay makes me question on why Capcom hasn't made a new entry into the series since Star Gladiator 2 (Plasma Sword).
+This troper can't help but gush about Star Gladiator.
+Notable for being Capcom's first 3D fighting game, Star Gladiator is literally Capcom's variation take on Star Wars.
+A unique yet effective storyline, an interesting diverse cast of characters, great memorable music, and fluid fighting gameplay makes me question on why Capcom hasn't made a new entry into the series since Star Gladiator 2 (Plasma Sword).
 C'mon Capcom!
-Give this underrated series a chance to gain some legacy in its own right.
+Give this underrated fighting game series a chance to gain some legacy from within its own deserving right.

 This troper recently got an arcade stick.
 Specifically, the Street Fighter IV FSTE, a stick that uses real arcade parts.note Which means if the stick or one of the buttons breaks, they can be replaced with replacement arcade cabinet parts.
 It has got to be one of his best videogame-related investments in a long time; playing 2D shooters on a keyboard or even a Sega Saturn pad has got nothing on playing them on an arcade stick.
 It does take time to get used to playing on one, but once you do, dodging all sorts of crap becomes a lot more fun.